hashbangcode/vlad/README.md

 You can access XHProf via the following URL: http://www.drupal.local/xhprof/
 You'll need to kick off XHProf on your site using "?_profile=1"

+Solr can be viewed and configured through the Tomcat6 server via http://www.drupal.local:8081/solr.
+A default collection of 'vlad' has been created and is available at http://www.drupal.local:8081/solr/vlad.
+This Solr server uses the default configuration available for Solr 4 from the [search_api_solr](https://drupal.org/project/search_api_solr) module.

 Notices
 -------